expertware/OCCTET-CRA-self-assessment/README.md

 - UI components and static assets for the public-facing site and assessment flows

-## Quick start — run the frontend locally
+## Quick start â€” run the frontend locally

 Prerequisites
 - Node.js (recommended 16+)